Bombs kill scores in Egyptian resort town

 "We are trying to find out who committed these crimes," Habib al-Adli told reporters while viewing the extensive damage at the Ghazala Gardens Hotel in Naama Bay, a popular tourism area of Sharm el-Sheikh.

 That city is on the Red Sea at the tip of Sinai Peninsula.
-Taba is also on the Red Sea, on the Sinai near the border of Jordan.
+Taba is also on the Red Sea, on the Sinai near the border with Israel.

 "It is likely that they have some relationship to the Taba operation."